pfalcon/MCU-Driver-HAL/docs/porting/api/pinmap.md

 You can test your port using the FPGA test shield component.

-To run the FPGA test shield test, perform the following steps defined [here](https://os.mbed.com/docs/mbed-os/v6.11/porting/porting-the-hal-apis.html).
+Steps to run the HAL FPGA tests shield will be provided in the future.